Whether you’re getting a new air conditioner or looking to maximize your current one, having it level is important.

 How to Level an Air Conditioner Pad

 If you think your air conditioner is sinking and causing problems, give Farris Heating & Air a call at 918-333-0376.
-We’ll check your air conditioner for any damage and then determine the best way to level it.
+We’ll inspect your air conditioner for any damage and then determine the best way to level it.